ay0408/Optimized-RR/README.md

-# Privacy-Optimized RR for Multi-Attribute Data
+# Privacy-Optimized RR for Sharing Multi-Attribute Data

 This contains Python codes of our experiments on privacy level (for the entire dataset), example of data analysis (using genome statistics), and run time.